3rd Foster House in Negros

 Bring children closer to their families

-The opening of a new Foster House will bring beneficiaries closer to their families.
+The opening of a new Foster House bring beneficiaries closer to their families.
 In fact, 30% of the girls from the two Panay Island Foster House come from the island of Negros.
 The distance complicates the work of social workers at different levels: monitoring of families, reintegration of girls in their community, monitoring in post-rehabilitation and finally support in the judicial process.

 Support more victims